hanabi/hanabi.github.io/Reference.md

 ### 1. Chop Principle

-* The "chop" is the right-most unclued card.
+* The "chop" is the right-most (oldest) unclued card.
 * When a player needs to discard and has no known safe discards, they should discard the chop card.

 ### 2. Minimum Clue Value Principle